• Recipes

 Pastel de nata is a traditional Portuguese custard tart with a flaky pastry crust and a creamy, sweet filling, often enjoyed with a sprinkle of cinnamon.

-What is the difference between English custard tart and Pastel de Nata?
+What is the difference between an English custard tart and a Pastel de Nata?

 The main difference between an English custard tart and Pastel de Nata or Pastéis de Nata lies in the distinct flavors and textures, with the English custard tart featuring a creamier filling with nutmeg in a shortcrust pastry, while Pastel de Nata boasts a richer, firmer custard in a flaky puff pastry shell, often with a caramelized top, originating from Portugal.